Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-24-alien-world.md

 "We do have plenty of enemies, after all."
 Knight agreed, a touch more diplomatically.
 “And this all happened five years ago.”

-Regaari considered calling bullshit---it was a phrase he'd learned early on from Shoo's movies, and loved---but decided against it.
+Regaari considered calling bullshit - it was a phrase he'd learned early on from Shoo's movies, and loved - but decided against it.
 It would only antagonize them, and be unlikely to work.

 "Not that I'm authorised to make a formal offer..." he started.
 “But the Clans might well be interested in closer ties with humanity over the coming years.
 Knowing who your enemies are might shape that decision, or prepare us for coming up against them…”